Part-DB/Part-DB-server/README.md

 When you want to upgrade to a newer version, then just copy the new files into the folder and repeat the steps 4. to 7.

+Normally a random password is generated when the admin user is created during inital database creation, however you can set the inital admin password, by setting the `INITIAL_ADMIN_PW` env var.

 ### Reverse proxy
 If you are using a reverse proxy, you have to ensure that the proxies sets the `X-Forwarded-*` headers correctly, or you will get HTTP/HTTPS mixup and wrong hostnames.
 If the reverse proxy is on a different server (or it cannot access Part-DB via localhost) you have to set the `TRUSTED_PROXIES` env variable to match your reverse proxies IP-address (or IP block).
 You can do this in your `.env.local` or (when using docker) in your `docker-compose.yml` file.

-## Useful console commands
-Part-DB provides some command consoles which can be invoked by `php bin/console [command]`.
-You can get help for every command with the parameter `--help`.
-Useful commands are:
-* `php bin/console partdb:users:set-password [username]`: Sets a new password for the user with the given username.
-Useful if you forget the password to your Part-DB instance.
-* `php bin/console partdb:logs:show`: Show last activty log on console.
-Use `-x` options, to include extra column.
-* `php bin/console partdb:currencies:update-exchange-rates`: Update the exchange rates of your currencies from internet.
-Setup this to be run in a cronjob to always get up-to-date exchange rates.
- If you dont use Euro as base currency, you have to setup an fixer.io API key in `.env.local`.
-* `php bin/console partdb:attachments:clean-unused`: Removes all unused files (files without an associated attachment) in attachments folder.
-Normally Part-DB should be able to delete the attachment file, if you delete the attachment, but if you have some obsolete files left over from legacy Part-DB you can remove them safely with this command.
-* `php bin/console partdb:check-requirements`: Checks if the required dependencies are installed and gives you recommendations for optimization
-* `php bin/console cache:clear`: Remove and rebuild all caches.
-If you encounter some weird issues in Part-DB, it maybe helps to run this command.
-* `php bin/console doctrine:migrations:up-to-date`: Check if your database is up to date.

-* Normally a random password is generated when the admin user is created during inital database creation.
-You can set the inital admin password, by setting the `INITIAL_ADMIN_PW` env var.
 ## Donate for development
 If you want to donate to the Part-DB developer, see the sponsor button in the top bar (next to the repo name).
 There you will find various methods to support development on a monthly or a one time base.